marbl-ecosys/MARBL/docs/src/usr-guide/GCM-interface/surface_flux.rst

    * ``marbl_instance%surface_flux_diags`` is ``marbl_diagnostics_type``
    * ``marbl_instance%surface_flux_diags%diags(:)`` is array of ``marbl_single_diagnostic_type`` containing data GCM should add to diagnostic output

+The stand-alone driver does not hold on to saved state (there is no time stepping involved).
+It also does not request any surface forcing fields or compute global averages.
+After the call to ``surface_flux_compute()``, the standalone driver copies diags into the buffer and stores the surface fluxes
+(which are also written to the netCDF output file).

 .. block comes from marbl_call_compute_subroutines_drv.F90
 .. code-block:: fortran